-Adding the two officers to make a determination of a Market Disruption Event and adding the Systems Disconnect Rule are also consistent with Rule 17Ad-22(e)(1) under the Act because those changes would describe the circumstances under which DTC could take actions in the event of a Market Disruption Event or a Major Event that are necessary to protect DTC and its Participants.
-Providing clear guidelines with respect to Market Disruption Events and Major Events would allow DTC Participants to understand the rights and obligations of the Participants in the event of a Market Disruption Event or a Major Event.
+Adding the two officers to make a determination of a Market Disruption Event and adding the Systems Disconnect Rule are also consistent with

+Rule 17Ad-22(e)(1) under the Act because those changes would describe the circumstances under which NSCC could take actions in the event of a Market Disruption Event or a Major Event that are necessary to protect NSCC and its participants.
+Providing clear guidelines with respect to Market Disruption Events and Major Events would allow participants to understand the rights and obligations of the participants in the event of a Market Disruption Event or a Major Event.

-Therefore, by establishing uniform and clear standards with respect to its receipt and furnishing of confidential information, and by providing clear rights and obligations of DTC and its Participants with respect to Market Disruption Events and Major Events, DTC believes that the proposed rule change is consistent with the requirements of Rule 17Ad-22(e)(1) promulgated under the Act.28 effective in meeting the requirements of its Participants and the markets it serves.
-The proposed rule change would streamline the DTC Confidentiality Requirements by providing that DTC would apply one standard for all Participants relating to confidential information sent to DTC by Participants, which would enhance (i) efficiency by avoiding applying varying standards of confidentiality based on the rules and regulations of the varying regulatory bodies that regulate the Participants, and (ii) effectiveness by reducing potential conflicts of laws and providing equal treatment to Participants relating to such confidential information.
+Therefore, by establishing uniform and clear standards with respect to its receipt and furnishing of confidential information, and by providing clear rights and obligations of NSCC and its participants with respect to Market Disruption Events and Major Events, NSCC believes that the proposed rule change is consistent with the requirements of Rule 17Ad-22(e)(1) promulgated under the Act.

+In addition, the proposed rule change is designed to be consistent with Rule 17Ad-22(e)(21) promulgated under the Act,32 which requires NSCC to, inter alia, establish, implement, maintain and enforce written policies and procedures reasonably designed to be efficient and effective in meeting the requirements of its participants and the markets it serves.
+The proposed rule change would streamline the NSCC Confidentiality Requirements by providing that NSCC would apply one standard for all participants relating to confidential information sent to NSCC by participants, which would enhance (i) efficiency by avoiding applying varying standards of confidentiality based on the rules and regulations of the varying regulatory bodies that regulate the participants, and (ii) effectiveness by reducing potential conflicts of laws and providing equal treatment to participants relating to such confidential information.
-In addition, the proposed rule change is designed to be consistent with Rule 17Ad-22(e)(21) promulgated under the Act,29 which requires DTC to, inter alia, establish, implement, maintain and enforce written policies and procedures reasonably designed to be efficient and

-The addition of the Participant Confidentiality Requirements would also provide a uniform and easily discernable requirement for all Participants with respect to confidential information provided by DTC allowing DTC to provide necessary information to such Participants in a safe and efficient manner.
-Adding two additional officers that are able to make an interim determination of a Market Disruption Event in the event that the Board of Directors is unable to convene would add additional flexibility and tools to DTC while maintaining proper risk controls and improve the ability of DTC to act quickly, efficiently and effectively in a Market Disruption Event to address and minimize losses.
-Also, providing for the ability of DTC to disconnect DTCC Systems Participants, suspend the receipt or transmission of files or communications to or from a DTCC Systems Participant, and/or require the DTCC Systems Participant to take such other actions as are necessary to protect DTC and its Participants would, in each case, provide additional tools for DTC in the event of a Major Event and improve DTC's ability to act quickly, efficiently and effectively in the event of a Major Event to address and minimize losses.
+The addition of the Participant

+Confidentiality Requirements would

+also provide a uniform and easily

+discernable requirement for all

+participants with respect to confidential

+information provided by NSCC allowing

+NSCC to provide necessary information

+to such participants in a safe and

+efficient manner.
+Adding two additional

+officers that are able to make an interim

+determination of a Market Disruption

+Event in the event that the Board of

+Directors is unable to convene would

+add additional flexibility and tools to

+NSCC while maintaining proper risk

-Therefore, by establishing a more efficient and effective process for the treatment of confidential language, and establishing procedures designed to improve DTC's ability to act quickly, efficiently and effectively in the event of a Market Disruption Event and a Major Event, DTC believes that the proposed rule change is consistent with the requirements of Rule 17Ad-22(e)(21) promulgated under the Act.30
+Therefore, by establishing a more efficient and effective process for the treatment of confidential language, and establishing procedures designed to improve NSCC's ability to act quickly, efficiently and effectively in the event of a Market Disruption Event and a Major Event, NSCC believes that the proposed rule change is consistent with the requirements of Rule 17Ad-22(e)(21) promulgated under the Act.